SyDr/sdmm/README.md

 - Use wxWidgets from trunk to test dark theme support.
 - Save and load expanded/collapsed categories.
 - Check why WebView2Loader.dll from VCPKG location not copied automatically.
-- Write memory dump on crash (and inclue debug symbols?).
+- Write memory dump on crash (and include debug symbols?).
 - Improve screenshots display (use separate window?).
 - Use UPX or something else to reduce release binary size.
 - Update icons.